Sport in England: Cricket

 England win the ICC Men's T20 World Cup 2022.

 Lord's Cricket Ground, located in the St. John's Wood area of London, is known as "the home of cricket" and in addition to housing the Marylebone Cricket Club, is also the headquarters of the European Cricket Council and was until 2005 the headquarters of the International Cricket Council.
 England has hosted five ICC Men's Cricket World Cups to date, in 1975, 1979, 1983, 1999 and 2019.
 In addition to these tournaments, England has also hosted the ICC Men's T20 World Cup in 2009 and the ICC Men's Champions Trophy in 2004 and 2013.

 England have won one ICC Cricket World Cup, in 2019.
 They previously finished as runners up in the 1979, 1987 and 1992 tournaments.
 In addition, England have won the ICC Men's T20 World Cup twice in 2010 and 2022.

-England enjoys a hotly contested and storied rivalry with Australia, against whom they compete for The Ashes in a contest that dates back to the nineteenth century.
+England enjoys a storied rivalry with Australia, against whom they compete for The Ashes in a contest that dates back to the nineteenth century.
 The English cricket team also enjoys rivalries against India and the West Indies, although the latter is no longer as fierce as it was during its peak in the 1980s.

 England is also a pioneering nation in the sport of Indoor Cricket.
 The first organised indoor cricket league in the world took place in 1970 in North Shropshire, and the first national tournament was completed in 1976 with over 400 clubs taking part.
 By 1979 over 1000 clubs were taking part in indoor cricket in the UK, and it remains extremely popular today with many leagues around the country.